ViktorLaurens/MMMP/README.md

     └── requirements.txt

 ### docs/
 Contains the research paper explaining the rationale behind the creation of this multi-robot motion planning library and the underlying algorithms and methodologies involved.
-See [´Documentation´](#documentation).
+See [Documentation](#documentation).

 ### experiments/
 Contains files for benchmarking and comparing the hybrid motion planning approach (CBS-PRM) against traditional methods.
 See [Features: Benchmarking and comparison tools](#benchmarking-and-comparison-tools).